Becoming a Substitute Teacher in California

 Need a paycheck sooner?
 Don’t worry, we’ll put you to work immediately!

-Already a substitute teacher?
+Ready to become a substitute teacher?